cloud-computing-swapnil/webapp/README.md

  open postman and enter port number and show the desired result

- now open postgres to see the result
+ now open postgres to see the result///